 Sally explained our amygdala to us, it’s an ancient (in evolutionary terms) part of our brain.
 The amygdala is responsible for ‘fight, flight or freeze’ and can, if we’re not mindful, hijack rational thought with an emotional response.
 The emotional response then clouds our thinking.
 While we can’t switch this part of our brain off, we can ‘shift’ it when it ambushes us.

 Apparently we feel long term stress physically in our bodies first.
 However we tend to ignore these physical symptoms and battle on.
-For me, my shoulders get very tense, for you it might be something else eg headaches.
+For me, my shoulders get tense, for you it might be a headache.
 Read my blog post #5 Looking After YOU for some additional help.

-It’s often only when we are ambushed by emotional symptoms (like anger, frustration, hopelessness, resentment) that we start paying attention. *Guilty*.
+It’s often only when we are ambushed by emotional symptoms (like anger, frustration, hopelessness, resentment) that we start paying attention to stress. *Guilty*.

 Sally pointed out that while we may have no control over the stress resulting from how someone else is behaving or from their choices, we can choose how to react to it.

 Here are her quick ‘in the moment’ tips that shift our emotional ‘fight/flight/freeze’ amygdala back to a more rational, problem solving frame of mind.

 - ‘Scaling’ the challenge.
 For example, asking yourself ‘how am I feeling on a scale of 1 to 10 about this situation’ invites your rational brain to kick in.
 It’s intriguing how merely quantifying something stressful subdues an over-emotional brain.